 Some causes for change can be the following: the brand doesn’t connect with the intended audience.
 Similarly, the brand’s message confuses the audience.
 Furthermore, the brand’s message is outdated or no longer relevant.
 Also, the brand’s message reaches an unintended audience.
 Finally, the brand’s message reaches an established audience but one in decline.
-Therefor, to grow, the brand needs a newer or younger audience.
+Therefore, to grow, the brand needs a newer or younger audience.

 Most noteworthy, a brand identity comes to life using different elements of design among which there is the logo.
 Hence, the real craft of the design team is to bring to life your brand.
-Likewise, to create a story which has clarity, consistency and functionality.
+Likewise, to create a story that has clarity, consistency and functionality.

 Logo design is a service our team offers.
 Explore the services page of our site to understand better what we can do for your company.

-Please see our Complete list of go-to books related with design and logo creation.
+Please see our Complete list of go-to books related to design and logo creation.
 Go through the visual history of the logo.
 Read about successful logo designs.
 These actions create the background and inspire you for your next projects.

-How to Use Graphic Design to Sell Things, explain Things, make Things Look Better, make People Laugh, make People Cry, and (Every Once in a While) Change the World ?
+How to Use Graphic Design to Sell Things, explain Things, make Things Look Better, make People Laugh, make People Cry, and (Every Once in a While) Change the World?